glycerine/gosimnet/README.md

 as simple as possible -- just a name string.

-You can interpret this as the host name, or make it opaque if wish by letting it be the a string like "127.0.0.1:8080"; the system does not care.
+You can interpret this as the host name, or make it opaque if you wish by letting it be the a string like "127.0.0.1:8080"; the system does not care.